DonaghBr/notebooklm/automation/add_scrapped_links_notebooklm/README.md

 - **Content Types**: Supports both website URLs and YouTube videos
 - **File Format**: All URL files should have one URL per line

-## 🎉 Your Red Hat OpenShift AI Documentation

-Your setup is perfect for creating a comprehensive NotebookLM assistant with Red Hat OpenShift AI documentation.
-The extracted URLs cover:

-- Installation and configuration
-- Data science workflows
-- Model serving and management
-- Troubleshooting and best practices
-- Tutorials and examples

-This creates an AI assistant that can help with OpenShift AI questions across all documentation versions!